 Altitude sickness is a group of conditions and symptoms.
-It’s caused by climbing or hiking at high altitudes without giving the body time to adjust to differences in air pressure and decreased oxygen levels.
-It can affect anyone at any age, health and athletic ability (x).
+It’s caused by having climbed or hiked at high altitudes without giving your body time to adjust to air pressure differences and decreased oxygen levels.
+It can affect anyone at any age, health, and athletic ability. (x)

-Altitude sickness has three forms: acute mountain syndrome (AMS), high-altitude pulmonary edema (HAPE) and high-altitude cerebral edema (HACE).
+Altitude sickness has three forms: acute mountain sickness (AMS), high-altitude pulmonary edema (HAPE), and high-altitude cerebral edema (HACE).

-HAPE occurs when excess fluid fills the lungs.
-The person experiencing it may become short of breath, develop a fever, or cough up foamy spit.
-A very dangerous condition, HAPE requires immediate medical attention (x).
+HAPE occurs when excess fluid fills your lungs.
+If you experience it, you may become short of breath, develop a fever, or cough up foamy spit.
+A hazardous condition, HAPE, requires immediate medical attention. (x)

-The third type of altitude sickness, HACE, occurs when fluid fills the brain.
-It may cause confusion, stumbling, excessive emotion, violence and clumsiness.
-Drowsiness and unconsciousness are the last symptoms to occur before death, so if you feel drowsy or confused, descend to a lower altitude immediately.
-Both HAPE and HACE are fatal and can occur simultaneously (x).
+The third altitude sickness, HACE, occurs when fluid fills your brain.
+It may cause confusion, stumbling, excessive emotion, violence, and clumsiness.
+Drowsiness and unconsciousness are the last symptoms to occur before death, so if you feel like going to sleep or confused, you need to descend to a lower altitude immediately.
+Both HAPE and HACE are fatal and can happen at the same time. (x)

 What Causes Altitude Sickness?